Discover exactly what DRS was throughout it's usage from 2011-2025, including why it was introduced and what system has replaced it.

 The system was also designed to add a layer of strategy to races.
 Drivers have to decide when and how to use it, based on factors like timing, track position and race circumstances.
 This added another dimension to the strategic aspect of the sport.

-How does DRS work in F1?
+How did DRS work in F1?

 McLaren cars at Canadian Grand Prix

-When can DRS be used in F1?
+When could DRS be used in F1?

-For example, Silverstone has two DRS zones on the track – one on the Wellington Straight and one on the Hangar Straight.
-For the Wellington Straight DRS zone, drivers would need to be within one second of the car in front at the detection point, which 25 metres before Turn 3 (Village).
+For example, Silverstone had two DRS zones on the track – one on the Wellington Straight and one on the Hangar Straight.
+For the Wellington Straight DRS zone, drivers would need to be within one second of the car in front at the detection point, which is 25 metres before Turn 3 (Village).
 They would then be able to activate the DRS system 30 metres after Turn 5 (Aintree) for usage along the Wellington Straight.

 Silverstone Circuit Map

-Can drivers use DRS in Qualifying?
+Could drivers use DRS in Qualifying?

-Is DRS always in use during a race?
+Was DRS always in use during a race?

 F1 Tickets